bbauska/W3Cx-4of5-thru-May-2024/README.md

-For over 20 years, the W3C has been developing and hosting <a href="https://w3c.github.io/developers/">[<b><u>free</u></b> and <b><u>open source</u></b> tools</a> used every day by <b>millions of Web developers and Web designers<b>.
+For over 20 years, the W3C has been developing and hosting <a href="https://w3c.github.io/developers/">[<b><u>free</u></b> and <b><u>open source</u></b> tools</a> used every day by <b>millions of Web developers and Web designers</b>.
 All the tools listed below are Web-based, and are available as downloadable sources or as free services on the <a href="https://w3c.github.io/developers/tools/">W3C Developers tools</a> site.